Rapha149/SignGUI/README.md

    Wrapper1_20_R4.class.getName()
    ```
    I used the class `Wrapper1_20_R4` in this example which corresponds to the Minecraft version `1.20.5` and `1.20.6`.
+   If you are using a mojang-mapped Paper plugin the class would be `MojangWrapper1_20_R4`.
    In order to find out which Minecraft version corresponds to which wrapper class you can check out this Github repository of mine: [NMSVersions](https://github.com/Rapha149/NMSVersions?tab=readme-ov-file#versions).
    ​
 3. Exclude the SignGUI dependency from being affected by the `minimize()` method like this: